siyavuyachagi/vuesanity/docs/usage.md

     value: null,
     validations: [
       required('Age is required'),
-      min(18, 'You must be at least 18 years old'), max(120, 'Please enter a valid age')
+      minNumber(18, 'You must be at least 18 years old'), maxNumber(120, 'Please enter a valid age')
     ],
     errors: []
   },
   profilePicture: {
     value: null,
     validations: [
-      image('Profile picture must be an image'),
-      maxSize(2, 'Image must be less than 2MB')
+      fileType(["image/png", "image/jpeg"],'Profile picture must be an image'), maxFileSize(2, 'Image must be less than 2MB')
     ],
     errors: []
   }